pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

       schedule: "*/2 * * * *"
       backupTemplate:
         backupType: full
-        # Clean outdated backup data based on maxBackups or maxReservedTime, default policy is Retain
+        # Clean outdated backup data based on maxBackups or maxReservedTime.
+If not configured, the default policy is Retain
         # cleanPolicy: Delete
         br:
           cluster: demo1